We have increased adoption.

 The Reef 2050 plan outlines an ambitious reduction in nitrogen and sediment run-off into the Reef.
 By completing the Smartcane Best Management Practice Program (BMP), cane growers are able to demonstrate their farm management is sustainable and environmentally sound.

 Accreditation in BMP is good for growers and it’s good for the Great Barrier Reef.

 Since Cane Changer commenced in 2016, we have seen accreditation rates in BMP increase across the Wet Tropics region by 316%.
-This rate of change is significantly greater than other regions where Cane Changer is not yet active.
+This rate of change is attributable to a range of projects and industry activities throughout the Wet Tropics, but is significantly greater than other regions where Cane Changer is not yet active.